CagedNicolas/Sadboi/README.md

 2. Joining and leaving VC (*By using ?join & ?leave commands respectively*)

-3. Typing "!play {NameofPlaylist}"  by iterating through sbdb.json for the NameofPlaylist. (*By using ?playlist "NameofPlayList".
+3. Playing playlists by typing "!play {NameofSonginPlaylist}"  by iterating through sbdb.json for the song names in a playlist. (*By using ?playlist "NameofPlayList".
 Currently saved playlists are only placeholders for testing purposes*)

 4. Clearing messages.
 Requires mod powers. (*By using ?clear {amount}.
 Default amount is 10.
 Will be removed in future updates*)